enioka-Haute-Couture/jqm/jqm-all/jqm-doc/src/site/sphinx/admin/install.rst

 Database support
 ====================

-The suported versions are referenced inside the :doc:`compatibility matrix <./matrix>`.
+The supported versions are referenced inside the :doc:`compatibility matrix <./matrix>`.

 Oracle
 ------------------